dapr/docs/daprdocs/content/en/developing-applications/building-blocks/actors/namespaced-actors.md

 ## Configuring actor state stores for namespacing

+Each namespaced actor deployment **must** use its own separate state store.
 While you could use different physical databases for each actor namespace, some state store components provide a way to logically separate data by table, prefix, collection, and more.
 This allows you to use the same physical database for multiple namespaces, as long as you provide the logical separation in the Dapr component definition.

+Some examples are provided below.

 ### Example 1: By a prefix in etcd